Updated April 17, 2023

 Introduction to Python File Operations

 Python is the extensively used web-based or website development programming language that facilitates any type of input to be incorporated in the codes.
 In python, files can be created, read, updated, deleted, and managed while considering.
 The types of files are taken differently, especially the binary files and text files.
 One can set the file functional modes like ‘r’ for read mode, ‘w’ for write mode, ‘x’ for returning an error if the file already exists, ‘t’ for text mode, and ‘b’ for binary mode.
 The most commonly used Python file operations are open(), close(), read(), writelines(), remove(), flush(), detach(), tell(), next(), etc.

 Opening a Python File

-The very first operation to work on file is to Open it.
-In Python, open() function (built-in function) is used to open a file in both read and write mode.
+The very first operation to work on a file is to open it.
+In Python, the open() function (built-in function) is used to open a file in both read and write mode.
 This function returns a file object.
-In open() function we define two arguments in which first is the file name and the second is the mode in which we want to open that file.
+In the open() function, we define two arguments in which the first is the file name and the second is the mode in which we want to open that file.

 file = open ("abc.txt", "r")

 In the above example, the user wants to open a file named “abc.txt” in the read mode.
 Similarly, users can open a file in different modes like “w” for write mode and “a” for append mode.
 In Python, the user can also specify the binary or textual mode in which he wants to open a file.
 It is not mandatory for a user to specify the mode of the file; if no mode is specified, then by default Python will open a file in reading “r” mode.

 file = open ("abc.txt")